 This dilemma has encouraged more businesses to explore a third path: prevention.
-Corporate wellness programs seek to lower health spending by keeping employees healthy through promotion of active lifestyles, tobacco cessation assistance, and more.
+Employee wellness programs seek to lower health spending by keeping employees healthy through promotion of active lifestyles, tobacco cessation assistance, and more.
 But some plans are lacking a key component.

 Many wellness programs fail to focus on employee nutrition in a holistic, meaningful way.
-Nutrition plays a central role in overall health and wellness, but too often it’s relegated to the sidelines of corporate wellness plans.
+Nutrition plays a central role in overall health and wellness, but too often it’s relegated to the sidelines of employee wellness plans.

 - Diet is the number one factor impacting health status, topping even tobacco-related risks.
 (Journal of the American Medical Association (Institute for Health Metrics))

 - Poor nutrition has roughly three times the impact on health status as low to no fitness.
 (Institute for Health Metrics)

 - Poor nutrition directly correlates to the three biggest health epidemics in America: obesity, diabetes, and cardiovascular disease.
 (Health & Human Services)

 - Nearly half of all deaths from heart disease, stroke and diabetes are linked to poor diet.
 (JAMA)